 The Cyprus Police is a governmental body and since 1993 it forms part of the Ministry of Justice and Public Order.
-Previously (1960- 1993), the Police was under the auspices of Ministry of Interior.

 The Cyprus Police functions on the basis of the following legislation:

-- The Constitution of the Republic of Cyprus

-- The Police Law (73(1)/2004)

-- The Police Regulations, including Promotion and Disciplinary Regulations

-- The Police Standing Orders, which are issued by the Chief of Police

-- The Criminal Law (Cap.
-154)

-• The Criminal Procedure Code (Cap.
+- The Constitution of the Republic of Cyprus - The Police Law (73(I)/2004) - The Police Regulations, including Promotion and Disciplinary Regulations - The Police Standing Orders, which are issued by the Chief of Police - The Criminal Law (Cap.
+154) - The Criminal Procedure Code (Cap.
 155), concerning prosecution and relevant court procedures